 The paint dries pretty quickly — for me, it only took a few minutes per ornament.
 When they were dry, I coated them with Modge Podge to seal them, which dries in 15-20 minutes (or less).
 If the hole designed for hanging becomes sealed with paint or Modge Podge, it’s simple to just poke through with a toothpick or push pin.

 I laced fishing line through my ornaments and hung them on the Christmas tree with ornament hooks.
-You could also use a ribbon and attach these to Christmas presents or birthday gifts.
+You could also use these as gift tags by running a ribbon through the hole, and attaching these to Christmas presents or birthday gifts.

 My son’s face when he saw the ornaments was priceless.
 I just love that I could do something for him that he thought was really special!!
 I’ve told him that he can have the set of ornaments to keep when he is older, and he is very excited about it.